ThousandEyedLibrarian/personalSite/content/do-you-think-what-you-do-matters.md

 It's a deceptively simple question really.
 Do you?

-Each day you wake up, glance out a window (hopefully), and whatever the weather, you venture forth and undertake preset and dynamics tasks based on the life circumstances you find yourself in at that given time.
+Each day you wake up, glance out a window (hopefully), and whatever the weather, you venture forth and undertake preset and dynamic tasks based on the life circumstances you find yourself in at that given time.

 Do you stop and think for a second, why?
 To what end?
-Am I working towards something, is that thing worthwhile if so and why not if not.
+Am I working towards something, is that thing worthwhile if so, and why not if not.

 ## The Bullshit